DREAMXFAR/FCL-Net/README.md

 [1].
 Our implementation is based on this project by [chongruo](https://github.com/chongruo/pytorch-HED), and we also refer to wonderful projects of [Liu](https://github.com/yun-liu/rcf) and [He](https://github.com/pkuCactus/BDCN).
 Thank you for their wonderful works and all contributors;

 [2].
 When doing experiments, we also emailed [Liu](https://github.com/yun-liu/rcf) and [He](https://github.com/pkuCactus/BDCN).
-Thanks very much for their kind responses and help.
+Thanks very much for their kind responses and helpful advice.